Accessibility Guide: Images and Graphs

 Pictures can add texture and clarification to your presentations; however, they are inaccessible to those who are visually impaired.
 Fully explain, using text, information contained in graphics and images.
 For more information on presenting images and graphs, see Accessibilty Guide Presentation Notes page.

-In electronic format, screen readers will recognize alternative text, if the alt text is there, and communicate the contents of an image.
-This requires describing each picture and making this part of the electronic document.
+In electronic format, screen readers will recognize alternative text (also known as "alt text") if the alt text is there.
+This communicates to the listener contents of an image.
+This requires describing each picture in the document and making this part of the electronic document.

 Alternative Text